About the Program

 Grant Program Overview

 In 2023, the Williams County Board of County Commissioners (BOCC) is making $200,000 in Matching Grants available through its Community Grant Program.
-Applications for a Matching Grant will be accepted on a rolling basis with a final deadline of November 13, 2023, unless the available grant funds are depleted sooner.
+Applications for a Matching Grant will be accepted on a rolling basis with a final deadline of November 13, 2023 at 5 pm CT, unless the available grant funds are depleted sooner.
 A maximum of $200,000 is available for the purpose of financially assisting community projects that require a match of funds to fulfill the requirements of a different grant program administered by a federal, state, or local government, or other entity.

 Only one application is permitted per business or organization.
 The application may contain several types of expenses.
 The total amount requested in any application may not exceed $100,000, however, the BOCC reserves the right to award a higher amount of funding based on an awardee’s need and the availability of County funds.